 Poster (Society for Neuroscience (SfN) 2018 Annual Conference)

 One method to test the role a gene has in the brain is to over express it.
 By looking for a change in behavior after altering the gene’s expression we can see what role it plays.
-For example, if we increase the expression of gene MAOA and then the fish bites more at other fish, it suggests that MAOA is important for aggression.
+For example, if we increase the expression of gene MAOA and then the fish bites or charges more at other fish, it suggests that MAOA is important for aggression.

 I am particularly interested in doing this in adult animals as many genes that are used in during childhood development are used for completely different things later in life.
 Additionally, in animals, we can use naturally-reared, wild-caught animals which reduces the effects of artificial rearing.
 We also want to have this effect be transient so that we can limit the effect to a short but important time period - like during parenting but not during conception or visa versa.